-This post is not about clowning in the kitchen.
-It is about the dining room, the flow, and whether the room can hold a small, clean performance without becoming a traffic hazard.
-If the layout is wrong, you are fighting the place.
+This is not about clowning in the kitchen.
+This is about the dining room, the flow, and whether the space can hold a small, clean performance without becoming a traffic hazard.
+If the layout is wrong, you are fighting the place the whole time.
 If the layout is right, you get a pocket of laughter that feels like a mini parade with no cones.

-Before you unpack a prop, find these five signals.
-If you cannot find them, move on.
+Before I unpack a single prop, I look for these five things.
+If I cannot find them, I leave.

 - Clear sightlines from the counter to a wide seating bay.